 The scientific method involves establishing measurable 1:1 correspondences between cause and effect, and that any such correspondences can be independently replicated.
 Any linking of some purported cause with that of some effect, that lacks these aspects (1:1 correspondences, replicable, independence) is not regarded as scientific.
 Given that no one can rigorously claim what constitutes a herd, and what therefore constitutes "herd immunity", asserting that "herd immunity" is essential to disease prevention is clearly a "false conception of causation".
 This is true irrespective of whatever epidemics, or outbreaks of disease occur, such as for example when a measles epidemic occurs at a theme-park and is believed to be due to a lack of "herd immunity"8.

 Now, the foregoing analysis is framed within a black-white, either-or dichotomy — you're either in a herd or not; you're either protected, or you're not.
-And if you're not in a herd which affords you some protection, then ... well, basically, you're cactus, as they say.
+And if you're not in a herd which affords you some protection, then you'll likely be infected with a whole host of diseases.

 Of itself that analysis is insufficient for those who believe that one is "more likely" to be protected, the bigger the herd.
 In other words, the belief is that it's not a black-white situation, but a probabilistic one — that we're more likely (higher probability) of being protected in a herd.